Izofen/torrent/Неофициальные сборники/README_008.md

 03 The Doors - Light my fire
 04 The Animals - The house of the rising sun
 05 Moody blues - Nights in white satin
-06 The Rolling Stones - You Can<1>t Always Get What You Want 07 Janis Joplin - Summertime
+06 The Rolling Stones - You Can t Always Get What You Want 07 Janis Joplin - Summertime
 08 The Who - Behind Blue Eyes
 09 The Mamas &The Papas - California Dreamin